Davis College (New York)

-Davis College (formerly Practical Bible College) is a private Baptist bible college in Johnson City, New York.
+Davis College (formerly Practical Bible College) is a private Baptist bible college.
 It is affiliated with the Baptist Convention of New York and endorsed by the Baptist Convention of Pennsylvania/South Jersey.
+The school currently offers its BRE degree at the campus of the Word of Life Bible Institute, located at 4230 Glendale Road in Pottersville, New York, with which the school has a close relationship.

+It was formerly located in Johnson City, New York from 1900 to 2019, a location that was also previously known, starting in October 1911, as the post office of Bible School Park, New York.

 History

 Davis College was founded in April 1900 by evangelist Reverend John Adelbert Davis.
-Rev. Davis wanted to start a school similar to his alma mater, Moody Bible Institute, located in Chicago.
-He taught the first classes at what was then known as Practical Bible School with an enrollment of about 80 to 90 students.
-The school's first classes were held in an upper level of a store in Lestershire (Johnson City), New York.
-Davis College is now located at the former location of the White City Amusement Park.
-In 1910, the park went bankrupt, and Rev. Davis purchased the property.
-Practical Bible Training School moved to the address one year later.
-Davis died on Saturday, March 17, 1934.
-His oldest son, Gordon Carr Davis, became the president and Practical Bible Training School changed its legal name to the John A. Davis Memorial Bible School.
+Rev. Davis wanted to start a school similar to his alma mater, Chicago's Moody Bible Institute.
+He taught the first classes at what was then known as Practical Bible School with an enrollment of around 80 to 90 students.
+The school's first classes were held in an upper level of a store in the Lestershire neighborhood of Johnson City In 1911, the college relocated to the former location of the White City Amusement Park, also known as Wagner Park, which had failed the previous year.
+It would remain at this location until 2019.

+After Davis' death in 1934, his oldest son, Gordon Carr Davis, became the president and Practical Bible Training School changed its legal name to the John A. Davis Memorial Bible School, in memory of his father.
 In 1993, it was renamed Practical Bible College.
 In August 2004, the college became Davis College in honor of its founder John A. Davis.

+Sale of Johnson City campus

+In 2019 the Johnson City campus was sold for $3.7 million.
+By September 2023, the former campus had been re-sold in pieces, with the dorms being purchased for $1.3 million and the academic buildings to Birchwood Management Group for $4.5 million.